SITE-Capstone-Project/DMV3/planning/project_proposal.md

 Add a list of your groups's brainstormed features list

 Travel App
+1. Home page provides a random assortment of areas, all with their own respective possible budgets, places, etc…
-~Provides travel packages based on budget
+2. Provides travel packages based on budget
-~Input destination, app would provide best flights, hotels and sight-seeing options/hidden gems ~Users can interact with other users by comments in a forum (share their thoughts, reviews, etc.)
+3. Input destination, app would provide best flights, hotels and sight-seeing options/hidden gems
+4. Users can interact with other users by comments in a forum (share their thoughts, reviews, etc.)
-~

 ## Related Work